christopherWilliams98/risk-agent/report/report.md

 This chapter gives an overview of various successful techniques integral to building a board game playing agent.

-## Monte-Carlo Tree Search
+## Monte-Carlo Tree Search (MCTS)
 <!-- MCTS: 1) definition 2) idea: how/why it works -->
-Monte-Carlo Tree Search (MCTS) (Coulom 2007; Kocsis et al. 2006) is family of heuristic search algorithms used for decision-making processes, with particularly wide application in game playing.
+MCTS (Coulom 2007; Kocsis et al. 2006) is a family of heuristic search algorithms used for decision-making processes, with particularly wide application in game playing.
 It explores a finite search space through repeated sampling and simulation, constructing a search tree iteratively and storing simulation results in the process to aid future decision-making.
 With sufficient exploration, the algorithm collects increasingly robust statistics and becomes increasingly capable in finding the most promising move.

 MCTS usually begins with only a root node in the search tree, representing some initial state.
 The algorithm builds up the tree by following the selection, expansion, rollout and backup steps iteratively to simulate many possible game paths from the initial state to a terminal state (Chaslot et al. 2008b).
 One iteration of such simulation is called an episode.
 After many episodes, the tree consists of many layers of nodes and edges connecting pairs of nodes.
 Each node represents a state encountered during the game simulation with known legal moves and each edge a move played resulting in the state transition from the parent to the child node.
-Each node also tracks the number of simulations that have passed through it and the rewards accumulated from the outcomes of these simulations.
+Each node also tracks statistics such as the number of simulations that have passed through it and the rewards accumulated from the outcomes of these simulations.
 [Figure 1] breaks down an episode of simulation into four distinct phases on a seach tree that already has 6 nodes.

 <!-- TODO: annotate nodes along the traversed path with statistics updates -->
 ![Figure 1: The four phases of an MCTS episode](image.png)